cypress-io/cypress/docs/source/api/commands/type.md

 **Force a click to happen prior to type**

-Prior to typing, if the DOM element isn't currently focused, Cypress issues a [click](https://on.cypress.io/api/click) on the element, which will cause the element to receive focus.
+Prior to typing, if the DOM element isn't currently focused, Cypress issues a [.click()](https://on.cypress.io/api/click) on the element, which causes the element to receive focus.

 Sometimes it is useful to force the click to happen in order to disables error checking, like whether the element is currently visible.